POC VS Prototype VS MVP: What’s the Difference?

 Comparing PoC, Prototype, and MVP

 In software development, it’s important to understand the differences between a proof of concept vs prototype vs MVP.
+The different stages of product development include proof of concept (PoC), prototypes, and minimum viable products (MVP).
 The table above illustrates the differences between MVP vs prototype and PoC:

 POC VS Prototype VS MVP

 What you want to accomplish at that given level will determine whether proof of concept vs prototype vs MVP is more appropriate.
+The key characteristics of each stage, such as small scale and simplicity for PoC, UI/UX demonstration for prototypes, and core functionalities for MVP, are critical for validating user needs and testing feasibility.
 Using the strengths of every company can help you reduce risks and guarantee a more straight route to market success.

 See our article on MVP for Travel to get more ideas on how to best apply an MVP to your project, especially in the travel sector.